 Having a credit card can help smooth your cash flow and take advantage of features like Awards points.
 To be sure you’re making the most of your credit card, it’s important to understand the components that make up your balance.

 If you use your credit card to make a cash withdrawal, transfer funds from your credit card or make a cash equivalent transaction (such as using your card for gambling, buying lotto tickets or foreign currency), you’ll be charged interest on the funds used at the cash advance rate.
 There’s no interest-free period on cash advances so the interest begins to accrue immediately, and you’ll also be charged a cash advance fee.
+Cash advances are blocked on certain types of credit cards.

 A balance transfer is when you transfer a balance owing on a personal credit issued by another bank or a store card to your CommBank credit card.
 With CommBank there’s no fee charged to make the transfer and a special interest rate may apply from the date the transfer is made for an introductory period.
 After this introductory period ends, any amount still owing is then charged at the cash advance rate.